3D printing is more popular than ever. It’s a fun way to improve your DIY skills, and it can even help you make money.

 You need to know if people are actually opening their wallets.

-- Is the price high enough to cover your costs?
+Ask yourself.
+Are people buying this repeatedly?
+Is the price high enough to cover your costs and still leave a strong margin?

 3. Calculating Costs and Profit Margins